princetoyi/taskflow_app/README.md

-# 📁 taskflow_app
+# 📁 Taskflow app
-Task management app for organising task, tracking progress,  and boosting productivity.
-Built with flutter and firebase for  efficient workflow management, simple and scalable task management system for teams and individuals for real-time data synchronization and Flutter for a responsive, cross-platform experience.
+Task flow is a management app for organising task, tracking progress,  and boosting productivity.
+Built with flutter and firebase for  efficient workflow management, simple and scalable task management system for teams and individuals

 ---